Colonial buildings of Rottnest Island: Governor's Residence

 In 1848 Governor Charles Fitzgerald expressed an interest in a summer residence on Rottnest.
 He resided temporarily in the First Superintendent's House.
 His successor, Sir Arthur Kennedy authorised funding for the construction of an official residence and works commenced in 1858.
 Architect Richard Roach Jewell as Superintendent of Public Works and Towns, designed the two-storey building, which was completed and occupied in 1864.

 Between 1909 and 1913 Governor Strickland attempted to extend the grounds of the Governor's Residence forward to the sea-front and behind to Government House Lake.
 This would have prevented the residents of the settlement from walking in front of the Residence to get to the chapel, and so the extension was not permitted.
 After this the summer-time residence of the Governor was moved to Albany.

-The Residence was converted to holiday accommodation in 1919 and in 1953 it opened as a hotel with a liquor license.
+The Residence was converted to holiday accommodation in 1919 and in 1953 it opened as a hotel with a liquor licence.
 It has been known variously as the "Rottnest Hotel", "Quokka Arms" and as of 2015 "Hotel Rottnest".

 Major modifications and extensions to the buildings have been made over the years, including the addition of several short-stay units for tourists and a modern bar/restaurant facility.
 The major architectural features of the Residence are still clearly prominent.